kumojin/clean-code-presentation/slides.md

 </div>

 <!--
-Congrats, you have completed Le Wagon's coding bootcamp!
-But then... what's next?

-Is it just about learning more languages and framework?
-No!

-Especially if you join an existing company as a dev, you're about to work with more people, on much bigger projects, which brings different challenges.

 This presentation is about a philosophy we follow at Kumojin, or aspire to follow as much as possible, in our design discussions & code reviews.
 -->